soyoahn/soyoahn.github.io/_posts/2025-07-24-my-joy-runbook.md

 1. 🎶 **Listen**: [I Am...
 I Said (Neil Diamond)](https://www.youtube.com/watch?v=tA5bFJt9Wp0) (3m 35s)

 ## <font color="#5298EE">2️⃣ Recover</font>
+1. Drink water.
-1. **If wfh**: Water the plants 🪴.
+2. **If wfh**: Water the plants 🪴.
 If it's time for a comprehensive watering sesh, do the full deep water + soak.
 If the plants don't need water, go for a bike ride.
 (30m)<br>
 **If at the office**: Get a hot beverage ☕ and take a **walk outside**--don't just sit inside.
 (30m)
-2. 🔉 **Listen**: To something fun or a good interview.
+3. 🔉 **Listen**: To something fun or a good interview.
 (30m) <br>Options: [Bullseye with Jesse Thorn](https://maximumfun.org/podcasts/bullseye-with-jesse-thorn/)<br>
-3. Feeling refreshed?
+4. Feeling refreshed?
 Skip to 3️⃣. <br>If you still need a little more, take a few minutes to learn something new (30-45m)  <br>Options: [BBC Radio 4 - In Our Time](https://www.bbc.co.uk/programmes/b006qykl), Video production tutorials, Jewelry making or wood working tutorials

 ## <font color="#5298EE">3️⃣ Go Forth and Conquer</font>
 1. **Read**: [Fear is the mind killer](https://www.goodreads.com/quotes/2-i-must-not-fear-fear-is-the-mind-killer-fear-is)